 - i.
 The project must have an MND focus; - ii.
-Within the scope of the project demonstrate a 'bench-to-bedside' potential for outcomes obtained, focussed on disease control or cure; - iii.
+Within the scope of the project must either: - a.
+Demonstrate a 'bench-to-bedside' potential for outcomes obtained, focussed on MND disease control or cure; OR - b.
+Demonstrate potential improved quality of life for people affected by MND - iii.
 Be hypothesis driven with defined aims and milestones; - iv.
-Where possible demonstrate a multiinstitutional collaborative approach; - v.
-Must be conducted in an Australian research institution; - vi.
+Where possible demonstrate a multi-institutional collaborative approach; - v.
+Must be conducted in an Australian research or clinical institution; - vi.
 Applicants and their institutions must commit to funding all on-costs and administrative overheads as a contribution to the project.
 100% of FightMND's 'Grant-in-Aid' funding must be spent on core project costs; - vii.
 Capital equipment, depreciation, or maintenance of equipment will not be funded by FightMND; - viii.
-Any other actual or proposed sources of funding to support the project must be disclosed; and - ix.
+Any other actual or proposed sources of funding to support the project must be disclosed; - ix.
 The project funded must be directly associated with the PhD scholarship outlined in the application and can commence as soon as it is awarded.
 The project must commence within 3 months of the return and receipt of a signed Award Agreement to FightMND (or the Scholarship and Grant-in-Aid shall lapse).